infieldai/gemcompat/README.md

 # What this project does

 ## TLDR
-Use this script to check whether your app relies on any gems that are silently incompatible with a package upgrade you're doing.
+Use this script to check whether your app relies on gems which are silently incompatible with a package upgrade.
 For example, check if you're compatible with Rails 7.1 like this:

 ```
     gemcompat --package rails --target-version 7.1 --lockfile Gemfile.lock
 ```

-## Project overview
+## Motivation
 Upgrading Rails means first upgrading other dependencies that block the way.
 Some of these will have explicit incompatibilities documented in their gemspecs.
 If you try to run `bundle update rails` without